BRAMELOUP CHALET

 Brameloup stream

-While I reside in Geneva in my small apartment, I can get away from the pressures of work and the city at my little chalet in the forest forty minutes away, on the south side of the Usses River in France, across from the town of Frangy, but attached to the village of Musièges.
+While I reside in Geneva in my small apartment, I can get away from the pressures of work and the city at my little chalet in the forest forty minutes away, on the south side of the Usses River in France, across from the town of Frangy, but administratively part of the village of Musièges.
 The locality is called Brameloup, which is also the name of the intermittent stream that defines the eastern limit of my property and runs steeply down to the river.

-Chalet above Usses River seen from Frangy in winter
+Chalet above Usses River seen from Frangy in winter,

-The tiny (5.5 x 7m) chalet sits on 8,717 square meters of sloping forest and meadow, hidden in summer and barely visible between the trees in winter, half way between the high plateau with its farms and hamlets above, and the steep drop to the river below at the bottom of the photo.
+The tiny (5.5 x 7m) chalet sits on 8,717 square meters of north sloping forest and meadow, hidden in summer and barely visible between the trees in winter, half way between the high plateau with its farms and hamlets above, and the steep drop to the river below at the bottom of the photo.

 Usses River